Bernazzolli/ProjectParty/README.md

 # ProjectParty
-A personal project of gradutaion
+A project of a group of buddys